MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authentication-entra-id.md

 ---
-title: Enable your Java Spring Boot web app to sign in users to your Microsoft Entra ID tenant with the Microsoft identity platform
+title: Secure Java Spring Boot apps using Microsoft Entra ID
 description: Shows you how to develop a Java Spring Boot web app that supports sign-in by Microsoft Entra account.
 services: active-directory
 ms.date: 03/11/2024